bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 Lower case is preferred for cashaddr, but uppercase is accepted.
 A mixture of lower case and uppercase must be rejected.

-Allowing for uppercase ensure that the address can be encoded efficiently in QR codes using the alphanumeric mode[[3]](#alphanumqr).
+Allowing for uppercase ensures that the address can be encoded efficiently in QR codes using the alphanumeric mode[[3]](#alphanumqr).

 ## Double prefix